acecconi65/AI-REDGIO5.0-E2C-OS-Smart-Data-Enabler/uc4-robotic_arm_telemetry-large_data/README.md

 In this scenario:
 - x-axis (Base) performs wide forward and backward rotations.
 - y-axis 2 (Shoulder) undergoes greater stress (high current and vibrations) when extending or lifting a load.
-The temperature rises gradually during arm motion and drops during breaks.
+- the temperature rises gradually during arm motion and drops during breaks.

 ***